 - The deletion of the personal data is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

 If any of the above reasons apply and a data subject wishes to request the deletion of personal data stored by JenaBatteries GmbH, he or she may contact an employee of the data controller at any time.
 The JenaBatteries GmbH employee shall ensure that the request for deletion is complied with immediately.
-If the personal data has been made public by JenaBatteries GmbH and our company as the responsible party is obliged to delete the personal data in accordance with article 17 paragraph 1 of the DS-GVO, JenaBatteries GmbH shall take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform other data controllers who process the published personal data that the data subject has requested these other data controllers to delete all links to this personal data or copies or replications of this personal data, unless the processing is necessary.
+If the personal data has been made public by JenaBatteries GmbH and our company as the responsible party is obliged to delete the personal data in accordance with Art.
+17 I GDPR, JenaBatteries GmbH shall take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform other data controllers who process the published personal data that the data subject has requested these other data controllers to delete all links to this personal data or copies or replications of this personal data, unless the processing is necessary.
 The employee of JenaBatteries GmbH will take the necessary steps in individual cases.

 e) Right to Restriction of Processing

 Any person affected by the processing of personal data has the right granted by the European Directive and Regulation Giver to request the Controller to restrict processing if one of the following conditions is met:

 - The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data